Villa Regina: Touristic attractions

 The Indio Comahue Monument, erected on an overlook on the northern hill, is considered the symbol of the town and is also depicted in the municipal coat of arms.
 The monument is the finish line for the annual trekking trail competition, "Trekking al Indio Comahue."
 The local museum, the "Museo Comunitario," is located on the site of the former headquarters of the Italian-Argentine Colonization Company.
 Considered a landmark of the town, the parish church Nuestra Señora del Rosario was built in downtown Villa Regina in 1928 and features a Renaissance style, while the Santa Teresita del Niño Jesús chapel, a bandstand-like structure, was built by the settlers in 1933.
 It is notable for being the first building on the northern hill.

 The Provincial Grape Harvest Festival (Spanish: Fiesta Provincial de La Vendímia), which started in 1973, is celebrated in March in the Cono Randazzo amphitheater.
 The Comahue National Fair was relaunched in 2004 to celebrate the 40th anniversary of the first one and currently is celebrated every two years.
 The fair features the exposition of products and demonstrations by companies, as well as regional cultural events.

 The city beach on island 58 of the Río Negro is popular with the locals during the summer.
 Its landscape includes a large variety of trees, including cypress, eucalypt, poplar trees and willows.
 It also has a camping ground, which is open the entire year.

+References to the city

+A local song called "Zamba para Villa Regina," written and performed by Mario Ormeño and Susana Furno, is an affectionate musical tribute to the city, expressing pride and love for Villa Regina in the Río Negro province.
+It was part of a 1974 celebration for the 50th anniversary of the city's founding.